Tibo-Ulens/freud_bot/README.md

 The bot can also be built localy using `make dev`, this will use the provided [dockerfile](Dockerfile) to build and run a local image.

-## Development

-Database interaction and ORM capabilities are handled by SQLAlchemy using its async functions. \
-Note that SQLAlchemy itself does not create any tables and/or run migrations, these are handled by [Alembic](#migrations).
-As such if changes to the database schema are required they should executed using Alembic, and the SQLAlchemy code can be updated accordingly.

-The [`models`](bot/models/__init__.py) module defines a global session_factory object which can be used to retrive database session instances, these are intended to be used in context managers.

-### Versioning

-Whenever a commit with a version tag of the form v.{major}.{minor}.{patch} is pushed a GitHub action will automatically create a new release draft for that version.

-### Migrations

-Migrations are managed using Alembic, then can be created using `alembic revision -m <name>`.
-Migrations can be ran using `make migrate` which will spin up the database container, run the migrations, and then stop the container again.

-### Utilities

- - `make setup` will create/download the stuff needed to work on the project
- - `make dbd` will spin up a headless instance of the database container
- - `make psql` will start a psql instance in the database container
- - `make down` will stop all running containers